robinheinrich/kitchen_specialist/README.md

 ### Issues and bugs
 - Currently only in German.
-- Receipies are not working atm
+- Recipes are not working atm